asalber/asalber.github.io/rkteaching/index.md

 1. **Install R**.
 R can be downloaded from the web <https://cran.r-project.org/>.
 You have to select the Mac OS distribution and follow the instructions there.
-It is required an R version 3.0 or higher.
+It is required an R version 3.4 or higher.

 2. **Install RKWard**.
 RKWard can be downloaded from the web <http://rkward.sourceforge.net>.
-You have to select the Mac Os distribution (<http://download.kde.org/stable/rkward/0.6.5/mac/RKWard-binary-0.6.5b_OSX10.9_KDE-4.14.3_needs_CRAN_R-3.3.0.pkg>) and follow the instructions there.
+You have to select the Mac Os distribution (<https://download.kde.org/stable/rkward/0.7.0/mac/RKWard-binary-0.7.0b_OSX10.11_KF5-5.42.0_needs_CRAN_R-3.5.0.pkg>) and follow the instructions there.
-It is required a Mac Os version Lion (10.7) or higher.
+It is required a Mac Os version 10.11 or higher.

     The following video tutorial shows the installation process.